Lafcadia/Lafcadia/README.md

 ## 🛠 Team OblivionOcean
 [Team OblivionOcean](https://github.com/OblivionOcean) (also known as 玄云海 in Chinese), is a developer team founded by me and [Fgaoxing](https://github.com/Fgaoxing/) in 2022.

-We have created many wonderful projects such as [Xelsior](https://github.com/OblivionOcean/Xelsior) (formerly known as "NewPad")
+We have created many wonderful projects such as [Xelsior](https://github.com/OblivionOcean/Xelsior) (formerly known as "NewPad").

 ## 🏆 GitHub Profile Trophy